em398/Mass-Balance-LCA/README.md

 # Mass-Balance-LCA
 This repository contains the code used to calculate mass balances for a concrete production process in Brightway2 (Mutel, 2017).
-The methodology was developed by Ellie Marsh, Laura Hattam and Stephen Allen to support the journal paper **"[TITLE OF PAPER]" and citation.
+The methodology was developed by Ellie Marsh, Laura Hattam and Stephen Allen to support the journal paper **"Stochastic error propagation with independent probability distributions in LCA does not preserve mass balances and leads to unusable product compositions – a first quantification" and citation.
 The work is part of the UNCARB project at the University of Bath (https://researchportal.bath.ac.uk/en/projects/towards-net-zero-carbon-buildings-tackling-uncertainty-when-predi).

 The selected unit process is for concrete production, producing 2316 kg (or 1 m3) of concrete, where the mass inputs and their proportions have been based on Miller (2018).
 The LCA calculation was performed using Brightway2 (Mutel, 2017).